Justin Herbert: Professional career

+2020

-Herbert was selected sixth overall by the Los Angeles Chargers in the first round of the 2020 NFL Draft.
+Herbert was selected sixth overall by the Los Angeles Chargers in the first round of the 2020 NFL draft.
 He was the third quarterback taken, behind Joe Burrow and Tua Tagovailoa.
 On July 25, 2020, Herbert signed his four-year rookie contract, worth a fully guaranteed $26.6 million.

-2020

 Herbert's jersey was listed as the 12th best selling jersey to start the season.
 Herbert was named the backup quarterback behind starter Tyrod Taylor ahead of Week 1.

 On September 20, 2020, Herbert made his first NFL start in Week 2 against the Kansas City Chiefs, replacing Taylor, who was ruled inactive after the team's doctor accidentally punctured his lung.
 He finished with 311 passing yards, one touchdown, one interception, and one rushing score as the Chargers lost 23–20 in overtime.
 He became only the third player in NFL history to pass for at least 300 yards and rush for a touchdown in his first career game.
 During Week 4 against the Tampa Bay Buccaneers, Herbert completed 20 passes out of 25 attempts for 290 yards, three touchdowns, and an interception as the Chargers lost 38–31.
-On October 8, 2020, Herbert was named the starting quarterback for the Chargers over Tyrod Taylor going forward.
+On October 8, 2020, Herbert was named the starting quarterback for the Chargers over Taylor going forward.

 In Week 5 against the New Orleans Saints on Monday Night Football, Herbert threw for 264 yards and four touchdowns during the 30–27 overtime loss.
 He became the first rookie in NFL history to throw for four touchdown passes on Monday Night Football.
 Herbert was named Offensive Rookie of the Month after throwing 10 touchdowns to one interception in three starts with 901 passing yards and a 122.2 passer rating.
 He also became the first rookie quarterback in NFL history with multiple touchdowns in seven consecutive games.

 Herbert was named the Offensive Rookie of the Month for his performance in November.

 On December 27, 2020, Herbert threw his 28th passing touchdown of the season against the Denver Broncos, breaking the NFL record for most passing touchdowns by a rookie (previously held by Baker Mayfield) during the 19–16 win.
 During the game, he also reached 4,000 yards passing for the season, becoming only the fourth rookie quarterback to achieve the feat.
 He was named Rookie of the Year and Offensive Rookie of the Year by the Pro Football Writers of America.
 Herbert finished the 2020 season on a four-game winning streak with 4,336 yards passing, 31 touchdowns, and 10 interceptions.
 He was named to the NFL All-Rookie Team.
 He was ranked 56th by his fellow players on the NFL Top 100 Players of 2021.